20 May What Do Selling and Teaching Have In Common?

 Ever thought that two different areas of activity could find a place where they can function together and separately at the same time?
 Neither did I, until …. last year.
-At first glanceteaching and selling are totally independent from each other and there is no possible way to bring these two domains together.
+At first glance, teaching and selling are totally independent of each other and there is no possible way to bring these two domains together.
 Well …think twice!
+Here’s why:

 The Ability To Persuade